 - Listen to the Lost Pet Hotline to hear a listing of all found pets

-- List your pet in the Lost and Found Database.
-The shelter's database is updated with pictures of lost and found animals by both the public and volunteers so check it regularly.
+- List your pet in the public Lost and Found Database.
+This database is updated by both the public and volunteers with pictures of lost and found animals, so check it regularly.

 - Go to the Seattle Animal Shelter.
 Click here for hours and location.
 Check the shelter every day.
 All animals are held for three business days before being evaluated for adoption.